 To uniquely determine the masses of both stars in a binary system with a known mass function, at least two additional properties of the system must be measured.
-The ideal systems for such measurements are double neutron star binaries, because both objects in the binary are effectively point masses relative to their separation (a typical separation is $\sim 10^{11}$ cm $\gg R \approx 10^{6}$ cm).
+The ideal systems for such measurements are double neutron star binaries, because both objects in the binary are effectively point masses relative to their separation (a typical separation is $\sim 10^{11}~{\rm cm} \gg R \approx 10^6~{\rm cm}$).
 If periodic pulses can be detected from at least one of the neutron stars, the high precision of pulsar timing can be brought to bear, and at least some of the post-Keplerian parameters mentioned above can be measured and used to remove degeneracies.

-The three highest neutron star masses that have been precisely measured were determined in two different ways.
-The masses of the pulsar PSR J1614-2230 and PSR J0740+6620 were determined by measuring the mass function of the system and the Shapiro delay using radio observations of the pulsar (Demorest et al. 2010, Nature, 467, 1081; and Cromartie et al. 2020, Nature Astronomy, 4, 72).
+The two highest neutron star masses that have been precisely measured were determined in different ways.
+The mass of the pulsar PSR J1614-2230, which has a half-solar-mass white dwarf companion, was determined by measuring the mass function of the system and the Shapiro delay using radio observations of the pulsar (Demorest et al. 2010, Nature, 467,

+1081).
 The Shapiro delay is a relativistic effect that causes the light-travel time through the gravitational well of a star to be greater than in the Newtonian limit and to vary periodically with the orbital phase of the system relative to our line of sight to the system.
 The magnitude of the delay depends on the mass of the pulsar's companion, while its variation depends on the inclination of the system relative to our line of sight (e.g., if the system is face-on to us, the delay has no orbital-phase dependence).
 Importantly, the Shapiro delay does not depend on the nature of the companion.
 It is therefore irrelevant whether the pulsar's companion is a neutron star, a white dwarf, or a main sequence star.
 Measuring the Shapiro delay determines the two additional system parameters needed to obtain a unique solution for the masses of both stars in the system.
-The estimated mass of PSR J1614-2230 is $1.908 \pm 0.016 M{\odot}$, and of PSR J0740+6620 is $2.08 \pm 0.07 M{\odot}$.
+The estimated mass of PSR J1614-2230 is $1.928 \pm 0.017 \ M{\odot}$.

 PSR J0348+0432 has a white dwarf companion with observable atmospheric spectral lines (Antoniadis et al. 2013, Science, 340, 448).
 The periodic variation of the energies of these lines yields a second mass function, while the measured gravitational redshift of the lines can be used to determine the white dwarf mass, closing the system of equations.
-The estimated mass of PSR J0348+0432 is $2.01 \pm 0.04 M{\odot}$.
+The estimated mass of PSR J0348+0432 is $2.01 \pm 0.04~M{\odot}$.

 As pointed out to me by Scott Ransom, the improved timing techniques that have been developed for pulsar timing arrays are yielding more precise masses for many stars, so there is hope that neutron stars with even higher masses will eventually be discovered.
-Some higher masses have been reported, up to 2.7 M{\odot} , but these rely on modeling of complex systems, rather than on the straightforward dynamics that is used for the systems mentioned above.
+Some higher masses have been reported, up to $2.7 M{\odot}$, but these rely on modeling of complex systems, rather than on the straightforward dynamics that is used for the systems mentioned above.

 Although the high masses discovered recently have helped greatly in our understanding of dense matter, a glance at Figure 2 shows that we have a lot of work to do: not all of the equations of state represented in that figure would be considered equally likely by nuclear physicists, but although all of the equations of state can sustain a 2 M{\odot} neutron star, the radii at that mass range from 10 to 17 kilometers!
-Clearly, precise and reliable radius measurements would be highly desirable.
+Clearly, precise and reliable mass measurements would be highly desirable.